 Cognitive-behavioral therapy and other evidence-based recovery treatment therapies are at the core of our services.
 In addition to being trained in numerous modalities, our staff is interested in you and devoted to your recovery.

 Realigning how you think and respond is much more achievable than you think.
-In a cognitive-behavioral therapy program, you will be supported at every step.
-Don’t hesitate.
-Reach out today at 855.796.2102 to learn more about CBT in Colorado at Mile High Recovery Center.
+In a cognitive-behavioral therapy program, the treatment team will support you at every step.
+Don’t hesitate and contact Mile High Recovery Center today at 303-268-2144 to learn more about cognitive-behavioral therapy in Denver.

 In Denver’s City Center neighborhood, Mile High is here to help you thrive throughout the Denver Metro area.
 If you or someone you love is ready to take the next steps towards recovery, call us today at 303-268-2144 to learn more about our outpatient programs.